 Your ultimate acrylic nails troubleshooting guide

-How can I get the liquid-to-powder ratio right?
+How to get the perfect acrylic liquid-to-powder ratio

 “When I’m teaching techs how to do acrylic, I make them pick up beads and place them on laminated paper because the texture is similar to the nail plate.
 If the bead stays taut in one place then it’s got a good ratio, but if it spreads out of its ball then it’s too wet.”